Kumar Biswajit Debnath

 Objectives:

-To explore the potential of electricity import from India, Nepal and Bhutan from renewables for the decarbonisation of Bangladesh’s rapidly accelerating electricity sector.
+To explore the potential of electricity import from India, Nepal and Bhutan from renewable sources for the decarbonisation of Bangladesh’s rapidly accelerating electricity sector.

 Responsibilities:

-• Investigating the electricity export-import feasibility among the collaborating countries; and
+5. Investigating the electricity export-import feasibility among the collaborating countries and

-• Examining the decarbonisation potential for energy system in Bangladesh through collaboration with India, Nepal and Bhutan.
+6. Examining the potential for decarbonisation in energy systems in Bangladesh through collaboration with India, Nepal, and Bhutan.

 Researcher Co-Investigator (RCoI)